-Obtain and review the policies and procedures related to the application requirements defined in the PSR.
-Verify that specific requirements address the completeness, timeliness, and accuracy of claim data and standing reference (i.e.; diagnosis codes, pricing, effective dates, DHS-assigned codes, PSR codes, etc.) data input for processing, the ongoing control and maintenance of this data, and the payment of claims.
-Testing for completeness, timeliness, and accuracy of claims should include, but is not limited to, the following verifications:

-- a.
-Universe of Behavioral claims for the period of the engagement is complete - b.
-Sample selected is representative of the Universe - 1) A portion of the claims tested must be adjusted claims and manually entered claims.
-These adjusted claims should be further tested to determine that the adjustment process defined in the PSR has been followed and that the adjusted claims contain the necessary information to link the adjusted claims with the original claims. - c.
-Both the Health Information Portability Accountability Act (HIPAA) standard data element code sets that are submitted on electronic claims, and the data element code sets that are submitted on manual claims can be successfully cross-walked to the codes that are acceptable on DHS encounter records. - d.
+- 1. Obtain and review the policies and procedures related to the application requirements defined in the PSR.
+Verify that specific requirements address the completeness, timeliness, and accuracy of claim data and standing reference (i.e., diagnosis codes, pricing, effective dates, DHS-assigned codes, PSR codes, etc.) data input for processing, the ongoing control and maintenance of this data, and the payment of claims.
+Testing for completeness, timeliness, and accuracy of claims should include, but is not limited to, the following verifications: - a.
+Universe of Behavioral claims for the period of the engagement is complete. - b.
+Sample selected is representative of the Universe. - 1) A portion of the claims tested must be adjusted claims and manually entered claims.
+These adjusted claims should be further tested to determine that the adjustment process defined in the PSR has been followed and that the adjusted claims contain the necessary information to link the adjusted claims with the original claims. - 2) In determining if the sample is representative, the IPA should consider whether the sample included each of the following types of claims: institutional, professional, and voided.
+The IPA should also consider the extent to which each type of claim exists in the entire Universe. - c.
+Both the (HIPAA)standard data element code sets that are submitted on electronic claims, and the data element code sets that are submitted on manual claims can be successfully cross walked to the codes that are acceptable on DHS encounter records. - d.
 The claim reference information on the claim form can be linked with the Encounter Claim Reference Number. - e.
 The information on the original and adjusted claims can be matched for accuracy and completeness to the encounters. - f.
 The recipient identification number agrees with, or can be cross walked to, the DHS's Recipient CIS Number. - g.
 The recipient is eligible for service on the date(s) service is provided. - h.
 The recipient is eligible for the type of service provided. - i.
 If the claim does not indicate other insurance or Medicare as a third-party payer, ensure that the file does not include information that the recipient is covered by other insurance or Medicare on the date(s) service is provided.
 If the claim does indicate other insurance or Medicare as a third-party payer, ensure that the amount paid is calculated correctly. - j.
 The provider identification number agrees with, or can be cross walked to, the DHS's MA Provider Number. - k.
 The amount paid to the provider by the Contractor is in accordance with the HealthChoices contract and the provider agreement. - 1.
 Where the claims information is manually input, the information on the system regarding the diagnosis code, type of service, procedure code, and revenue code, units of service and dates of service agrees with information on the input document.

-B.Compliance Requirement
+B. Compliance Requirement

 Under Section 1902(a) (25) of the Social Security Act, DHS is required to take all reasonable measures to identify legally liable third parties and treat verified Third Party Liability (TPL) as a resource of the MA recipient.
-Under the HealthChoices Program, TPL activities will be shared between DHS's TPL Section and the Contractor as described in Part II-7, Section K. of the PSR.
+Under the HealthChoices Program, TPL activities will be shared between DHS's TPL Section, and the Contractor as described in Part II-7, Section L. of the PSR.